KonVision/KonVision/README.md

 ### Network configuration

-Make sure to foreward port 443 if you are running ssl on your domain or port 80 for ipv6 AND v4 to the local ip of your server / cluster to make the server accessible from the outside world.
+Make sure to forward port `443` if you are running SSL on your domain or port `80` for ipv6 AND v4 to the local IP of your server / cluster to make the server accessible from the outside world.

 ### Launching the router and discord bot.